 Your expected family contribution (EFC) as determined by your FAFSA determines your financial need and eligibility for various sources of financial aid.

-The total amount of need-based and gift sources of financial aid (grants, scholarships, subsidized loans, and work study) cannot exceed a student’s financial need.
+The total amount of need-based sources of financial aid (grants, scholarships, subsidized loans, and work study) cannot exceed a student’s financial need.

 Only unsubsidized loans, PLUS, or private loans can cover any portion of your EFC.